ginkage/musicled/README.md

 If there is no display to be found (or "DISPLAY=:0" is omitted when running from SSH shell), it starts in a headless mode, using less CPU.

 When the application is running, either press Ctrl+C in the console, or press 'q' on the keyboard that's connected to the device.

+## Not Implemented

+Things that could be added or improved (feel free to contribute!):

+* Command line usage hint;
+* PulseAudio support (should be easy to make a drop-in replacement class);
+* Config file support (at least to choose the input device);
+* Multi-color / addressable LED strip support;
+* Support for MQTT, UDP, other controllers or firmwares;
+* Wider range of input formats (e.g. floating point samples);
+* etc.

 ## Analysis Quality vs. Performance